OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: Benchmark Design

 \subsection{Datasets}

-We use graphs from four domains, including social networks (SN), biology (BIO), chemistry (CHE), and geometric (GE) graphs.
-In particular, for dataset splitting, if a standard split is publicly available and commonly used in existing works, we adopt the standard split.
-If there is no standard split, we use a 10-fold cross-validation approach.
-The detailed data statistics and split ratio are in Table~\ref{tab:data}.
+We evaluate GNNs on four domains { across 26 datasets}: social networks (SN), biology (BIO), chemistry (CHE), and motif counting (MC).
+For dataset splitting, we use widely adopted standard splits when available, or otherwise 10-fold cross-validation.
+Detailed statistics are in Table~\ref{tab:data}, respectively.